duleorlovic/tips/index.md

 " Get off my lawn
 " For linux shell use CTRL+p and CTRL+n
-" for chromium use vimium plugin nnoremap <Left> :echoe "Use h"<CR>
+" or set -o vi, and ESC, than move as usuall: b w e ^ $ " for chromium use vimium plugin nnoremap <Left> :echoe "Use h"<CR>
 nnoremap <Right> :echoe "Use l"<CR>